tamlhp/awesome-recsys-poisoning/README.md

    - [Unsupervised](#Unsupervised)
 ## Poison Attacks
 ### Model-agnostic
+A first class of poisoning attacks has been designed to test the general robustness of a recommender system in terms of its trustworthiness.
+As such, these attacks are designed to be independent of any specific prediction model, or a specific class of such models.
+In the remainder of this section, we review prominent examples of such model-agnostic attacks.

 | **Name** | **Paper** | **Venue** | **Year** | **Data & Code** |
 | --- | --- | --- | --- | --- |
 | MA-1 | [Shyong K Lam and John Riedl.
 2004.
 Shilling recommender systems for fun and profit.
 In Proceedings of the 13th international conference on World Wide Web.
 393–402.](https://dl.acm.org/doi/10.1145/988672.988726) | WWW | 2004 | Data: [ML](https://grouplens.org/datasets/movielens/100k/) |